What is persistent debt?

 The Financial Conduct Authority (FCA) has introduced rules to help people in persistent debt.
 As a responsible lender, we'll contact you to let you know that you're in persistent debt and provide options to help you get out of it.

-After 18 months: voluntary payment amount offered
+After 18 months: suggested payment amount offered

 We'll get in touch once you've been in persistent debt for 18 months to let you know that you're in it.